 And this isn’t innovation for innovation’s sake.
-Just last year, a survey conducted by the Conser Group found that 69 percent of legal professionals reported that their legal technology infrastructure “did not meet their needs.”
+A recent survey conducted by the Conser Group found that 69 percent of legal professionals reported that their legal technology infrastructure “did not meet their needs.”
 There exists in the legal sector not a hole to be filled, but a problem to be solved.
 And as a UX design and development agency, we’re here to help make that happen.

 To stay competitive, legal firms and corporations across the world are now faced with the ambitious goal of updating, streamlining, and transitioning decades of paperwork and processes into innovative and extensive digital platforms.
 From an audit, to contract management, to litigation, legal tech solutions are essential to streamlining legal service delivery and helping organizations run more efficiently and effectively.
 While prioritizing privacy and security, legal tech solutions provide for effective automation and increased visibility.
 Legal tech companies seek to innovate at the intersection of technology, law, customer success, and product development, delivering solutions that forge the future of the legal industry.

 Every day, law firms and legal teams handle sensitive data and information that needs to be safeguarded and out of the hands of hackers.
 Security breaches need to be avoided at all costs.
 These days, legal tech can help firms maintain security protocols and best practices using many processes, including: